Read our case studies

 Social Services told Mrs J the whole of the value of her property must be included in the means testing of her capital.
 Mrs L and her daughter were worried the money her daughter had invested in the property would be lost.

-How we helped: We helped Mrs L’s daughter provide documentary evidence to support her claim that it was her money that was used to pay for the purchase of the property and she had not made a gift to her parents.
-We lodged an appeal against the local authority’s assessment of Mrs L’s capital and successfully argued that the property should be disregarded from the means testing assessment.
+Mrs J’s daughter used our letter templates and training to provide the right sort of documentary evidence to support her claim that it was her money that was used to pay for the purchase of the property and that she was entitled to a share of the property.
+As a result she lodged a successful appeal against the local authority’s assessment of Mrs L’s capital and successfully argued that the property should be disregarded from the means testing assessment.
 As a result Mrs L was re-assessed and her daughter did not lose her financial stake in the property.